Broker Check

 Financial

 Your union is not just an emotional one, it is a financial one.
-Even if all you own is a home and some bank accounts, you still need to decide how to divvy everything up and how to provide for your children whether they still live at home or not.
-You have one last set of financial decisions to make together.
+Even if all you own is a home and some bank accounts, you still need to decide how to divide everything up and how to provide for any children whether they still live at home or not.

 Legal